thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-We might imagine this case would look like:
+We may be shocked to find our case doesn't read:

 ```rs
 IR::Fun(var, body) => {